mgoellnitz/JFileSync3/README.md

 - Bouncy Castle providers: BC

 - SevenZip/LZMA: LZMA SDK is written and placed in the public domain by Igor Pavlov.
+(Source)

 Some code in LZMA SDK is based on public domain code from another developers:
   1) PPMd var.H (2001): Dmitry Shkarin